Test in a live environment

 This completes the tutorial.
 I hope you have understood everything, and if you have any queries, feel free to post them in the comments section.

 You can download the project zip file.
 If you wish to buy the complete package of Iron software products, our special offer means that you can now buy all of them for the price of just two.
-If you need more details about the license and support, please click this pricing page.
-You can also get the free trial license
+If you need more details about the license and support, please click Iron Software's pricing information.
+You can also get the free trial license offerings.

 9 .NET API products for your office documents